donishadsmith/donishadsmith.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I hold a PhD in Cognitive Neuroscience from Florida International University and am currently a Postdoctoral Research Fellow at Johns Hopkins University School of Medicine.
+I have a PhD in Cognitive Neuroscience from Florida International University.
 I specialize in fMRI analysis (static and dynamic functional connectivity) and build open-source tools for neuroimaging and data science.